-Our appreciation of the old and the venerable was enhanced by our visit to the Mountain Lake golf course in Lake Wales, Florida.
-Not widely known except by those mavens who genuflect at the altar of designer Seth Raynor, Mountain Lake is a (very) private club surrounded by a gated housing community that was founded in 1915 and landscaped by the world famous Frederick Law Olmstead, Jr.
+Our appreciation of the old and the venerable was enhanced by our visit to the Mountain Lake golf course in Lake Wales.
+Not widely known except by those mavens who genuflect at the altar of designer Seth Raynor, Mountain Camargo (OH) and the remodeled Chicago GC (IL).